Bardolph-Automation-Inc/bardolph/docs/language.rst

 =============
 Scripts can be much terser with shorthand color setting names: `h` (hue), `s` (saturation), `b` (brightness), and `k` (kelvin).
-The following two lines do the same thing
+The following two lines do the same thing:

 .. code-block:: lightbulb